Batteries are the lifeline to substations, providing backup power. I’m going to go over a typical substation battery sizing calculation.

 2) Battery room ventilation: Lead-acid batteries release hydrogen gas when recharging.
 Without proper ventilation, hydrogen gas builds up and increases explosion risks.

-3) Battery room temperature: Optimum temperature is normally between 68-77° Fahrenheit.
-Battery life will shorten if the temperature goes too much higher.
+3) Battery room temperature: The optimum temperature for lead-acid batteries is normally between 68-77° Fahrenheit.
+If the temperature goes too much higher, battery life will shorten.

 4) Slow charging: Lead-acid batteries charge slowly.
 The typical charging time is 14 to 16 hours.